Initmanfs/hugo-future-imperfect-dark/README.md

 ## License

-This theme is released under the GNUv3 license.
+This theme is released under the GNU GPLv3 license.
 Please read the [license](https://gitlab.com/initmanfs/theme/blob/master/LICENSE.md) for more information.